 The amount of exposure to technology in early childhood has risen and the risks are far reaching.
 A great deal of research is currently underway in an effort to assess the risk to the mental well being of children and adults alike.
 Delaying exposure to technology as long as possible and instead encouraging appropriate, supervised interaction with peers is highly recommended.

 There are not a great number of assessments to understand the level of empathy kids possess.
-The Kids Empathic Development Scale (Reid, 2012) was created for this very purpose.
+The Kids Empathic Development Scale (Reid et al., 2013) was created for this very purpose.
 Prior to the creation of this scale, a greater understanding of the measurements of the elements of empathy in children proved difficult.

 Understanding that underdeveloped empathic ability results in antisocial behavior, makes the deeper understanding of measurement in this subject vital.
 Early intervention in this area is key to building appropriate and effective interpersonal relationships.
 In positive psychology, the effective connection between human beings is a pathway to flourishing lives.
 Lowering the cases of compassion deficit disorder is vital.